Speech Delay vs. Language Delay — What's the Difference?

 What Is a Speech Delay?

-Speech is about the physical act of making sounds — the clarity, accuracy, and fluency of what actually comes out of your child’s mouth.
+Speech is about the physical act of making sounds, the clarity and accuracy of what actually comes out of your child’s mouth.
 When we talk about a speech delay, we’re talking about difficulty with the mechanics: forming sounds correctly, being understood by the people around them, or producing words without a lot of struggle.

 SIGNS THAT MAY POINT TO A SPEECH DELAY